 Note: All Summer Intensive Studies courses may be taken in order to develop a portfolio for the college admissions process.

 This is an intensive drawing course in Paris.
-The goal is to develop eye, hand and mind coordination, plus an understanding and enjoyment of methods and materials.
-Students will learn to observe the world in a new way and communicate their impressions of it by drawing.
+The goal is to develop eye, hand, and mind coordination, plus an understanding and enjoyment of methods and materials.
+Students learn to observe the world in a new way and communicate their impressions of it by drawing.
 Drawing is taught as an essential language for all forms of design and visual arts.
-The first week concentrates on the use of lines.
-The second week focuses on value, composition and perspective.
-The third week will explore methods of drawing from the imagination or process-oriented drawing.
-There will be short lessons, discussions on classical and contemporary artists, still life drawing, figure drawing and composition exercises in the studio.
-Numerous visits to museums, exhibitions. and public places around Paris will support the learning process and allow students to work outside the studio.
-Guest artists will visit the classroom to present their work and lead workshops.
-There will be daily critiques and exchange of ideas where students will be encouraged to talk about their work and the work of their fellow students.
-Discussion and reviews are an essential part of the course and all are required to participate.
-Outside class time, homework assignments will consist of collecting observations and drawings in a sketchbook on a daily basis.
-Students of all levels are welcome and the course will be helpful and challenging to all regardless of previous experience or skill level.
+In the first week, the class concentrates on the use of lines.
+In the second week, the class focuses on value, composition, and perspective.
+In the third week, students explore methods of drawing from the imagination or process-oriented drawing.
+There will be short lessons, discussions on classical and contemporary artists, still life drawing, figure drawing, and composition exercises in the studio.
+Numerous visits to museums, exhibitions, and public places around Paris support the learning process and allow students to work outside the studio.
+Guest artists visit the classroom to present their work and lead workshops.
+There are daily critiques and exchanges of ideas, in which students are encouraged to talk about their work and the work of their fellow students.
+Discussion and reviews are an essential part of the course, and all are required to participate.
+Homework assignments consist of collecting observations and drawings in a sketchbook on a daily basis.
+Students of all levels are welcome, and the course will be helpful and challenging to all, regardless of previous experience or skill level.

 Graphic design is everywhere around you — posters, websites, T-shirts, packaging.
 It is a medium in which words and images merge to communicate powerful messages.
 In this hands-on course, students learn creative problem-solving techniques and the basics of form and expressive typography.
 Through projects, students learn to employ narrative and storytelling methods and engage in design research, analysis, documentation, and implementation.
 Emphasis is placed on the relationship between individual creative and critical thinking skills and the designer’s role within the professional arena.
 Topics covered include creation of the elements of brand identity programs, such as logos, publications, advertisements, and websites.